tari-labs/tari-university/src/protocols/grin-beam-comparison/PITCHME.md

 - Mimblewimble
     - Some stuff about Mimblewimble
-- Grin aiming to be minimalistic MW
+- Grin's stated goal is to produce a minimalistic reference implementation of Mimblewimble
-- BEAM is X
+- BEAM has however made many modifications to the original Mimblewimble approach to achieve new features
-- Some implementation details:
+- Some raw implementation differences:
 <table>
   <tr>
     <th></th>